 My best guess is: the game was going to make it possible for regions

 of Russia to secede, but that feature was never completed.
-In the files that provide text for crises, I've seen situations
+In the files that provide text for crises, for instance, I've seen

-involving the city-state of Moscow, which I assume was part of that--though I haven't found any references in there for, say,
+situations involving the city-state of Moscow, which I assume was what would be left when listed sections of Russia secedes--though I haven't found any references in there for, say, "Southern Russia Splits".

 Below the map is information that helps give you an idea of your overall situation.
 On the left is a series of bars indicating